ComposioHQ/composio-fastapi/README.md

 * [Composio](https://platform.composio.dev/auth) API key
 * [OpenAI API key](https://platform.openai.com/api-keys)

+## Setup

-## Building an AI agent that can interact with `gmail` service
+## Building an AI agent that can interact with `gmail`

-First, let's start with building a simple AI agent embedded with tools from Composio that let's the agent interact with the `gmail` service.
+First, let's start with building a simple AI agent that has access to the `gmail` toolkit by `Composio`

 ```python
 from openai import OpenAI